Optimizing Motor Efficiency with VFDs

 • Braking Duty Cycle: Evaluate the frequency of braking events to ensure that the system and/or braking resistor can handle the thermal stress generated by the rate of deceleration events of the motor.

-Regenerative VFDs and Total Harmonic Distortion
+Regenerative VFDs & Meeting Total Harmonic Distortion Limits

 Total harmonic distortion (THD) is a measurement that quantifies the distortion of a waveform in comparison to its ideal sinusoidal form.
 THD is expressed as a percentage and indicates the amount that the waveform deviates due to harmonic frequencies beyond the fundamental.

 When integrating regenerative VFDs with the power grid, compliance with the IEEE 519 standard for permissible levels of total harmonic distortion must be met.
 This standard specifies the acceptable limits for harmonic currents and voltages introduced by electrical equipment, including regenerative VFDs.
-To meet these standards, additional filtering devices may need to be installed on the incoming side between the power supply and the VFD to maintain compliance with regulatory requirements.

-Cable Selection
+Why Cable Selection Matters

 The fast switching that occurs with pulse width modulation (PWM) results in signals with high frequency content.
 When the length of the cable approaches a significant fraction of the wavelength of the highest frequency component of the signal (which is often the case with the high frequencies generated by PWM), the cable’s transmission line characteristics must be considered.
-Some cable considerations for high frequency operations include:

 • Shielding: Use shielded cables to reduce electromagnetic interference and maintain signal quality.